 Accounting with Cognitive Analytics

-The Master of Science in Accounting with Cognitive Analytics develops auditing with data analytics capabilities.
-With a curriculum integrating advanced auditing techniques, data and visualization skills, statistical and analytical capabilities, and agile teaming skills, accounting industry professionals will learn to contribute and lead analytical teams in organizational projects.
+The master of science in accounting with cognitive analytics develops accounting with data analytics capabilities.
+With a curriculum integrating advanced accounting techniques, data and visualization skills, statistical and analytical capabilities, and agile teaming skills, accounting industry professionals will learn to contribute and lead analytical teams in organizational projects.
 Students are challenged in a team environment to demonstrate significant benefits that could accrue from real-world analytic projects in accounting, enabling graduates to excel as participants and business leaders in complex data and analytic projects.

 Applicants must satisfy the University admission requirements as stated in Graduate General Regulation 1.3 in the SFU Calendar.
 An undergraduate degree in business, management, commerce, or other suitable quantitatively oriented programs is required and a minimum of two years of applicable work experience.
 Candidates holding a professional designation such as a CPA and evidence of strong mathematics competency would also be ideal candidates.

-The Master of Science in Accounting with Cognitive Analytics consists of course work (27 units) and an applied project (6 units) for a minimum of 33 units.
+The master of science in accounting with cognitive analytics consists of course work and an applied project for a minimum of 33 units.
 Courses from other SFU graduate business programs, or a special topic course, may be substituted at the discretion of the academic director.